April 2, 2026

 If your website says one thing, your LinkedIn profile says another, and your sales deck says something else, you do not have a messaging strategy.
 You have disconnected outputs.

 Strong brands anchor everything to a defined positioning and tone.
+For practical guidance, read Tone of Voice: Why It Matters More Than You Think.

 2. You Are Producing Content Without a Defined Objective